verrazzano/docs/content/en/docs/userguide/install/installation.md

 ---
 title: "Installation Guide"
-linkTitle: Install
-description: "How to install Verrazzano"
+description: "How to install and uninstall Verrazzano"
-weight: 5
+weight: 1
 draft: false
 ---